 Just as the famous ancient Chinese poet TAO Yuangming once said, “Stringed music compares unfavorably with woodwind music while the latter can’t match vocal music”, we bring in vocal music to play the leading role with instrumental music on the fringe in the New Music Week from Sep.
 23 to 28, 2016.
-Among others, the opera Madame White Snake, awarded the 2011 Pulitzer Prize for music by ZHOU Long, one of the resident composers, is to be performed by Taipei Chamber Singers with Shanghai Opera/ orchestra.
-Ligeti’s Aventures and Nouvelle Aventures for voice and ensemble, bitterly denouncing the brutality inflicted by Hiltler and Stalin on humans, is to be sung by Stuttgart Vocalsolisten Singers, better than whom the organizer cannot find any other group of singers until now to perform it in China for the sake of the daunting difficulty of the choral part.
+Among others, Ligeti’s Aventures and Nouvelle Aventures for voice and ensemble, bitterly denouncing the brutality inflicted by Hiltler and Stalin on humans, is to be sung by Stuttgart Vocalsolisten Singers, better than whom the organizer cannot find any other group of singers until now to perform it in China for the sake of the daunting difficulty of the choral part.
 This singers group also stage some of its repertoire of choral works by Aperghis, Sciarrino, Haas, Filidei and Stockhausen.
+Rainbow Chamber Singers, causing a sensation across China for the song Zhang Shichao, Where On Earth Have You Hide My Key?, is to unveil another facet of their exploration.
 The portrait concert of J. Harvey is to be performed by Taipei Chamber Singers, who has made great contributions to promoting Asian contemporary choral works to the world.
 In the portrait concert of Fabian Panisello, the composer in residence from Spain has specially programmed some of his works for voice and ensemble so as to be in conformity with the theme of this edition.
 He is also going to deliver a lecture on his own new chamber opera.
 Apart from these, ZHANG Chengxiang, a jaw-droppingly amazing Chinese folk rapper from North Shanxi Province, whose music is both traditional and contemporary, will deeply impress and move the audience with his incomparable confidence and breathtaking rap-roaring.

 It is a comforting thought that after eight years the New Music Week still retains its pioneering spirit in exploring new frontiers of contemporary music and tries to push further in the quality of both musical compositions and performance.
 The feast of music it offers is so sumptuous that no composer, musician, conductor (especially cantor), performer or music lover will ever want to miss.